build-your-own-internet/byoi/future/name-resolution/recursive-dns/README.md

 In our current case, since we have *two* root-dns servers, we're going to need to make the changes in two different places.
 This is a difference between our current exercise and the previous one where we added `awesomecat.com`.
 You may recognize that, had our internet been more like the "real" internet, we would have had a number of `.com` servers that we would have had to have updated to make that case work as well.

-Okay, so let's start by fixing this server, then we'll worry about the other root dns server.
-Finally, we're going to set up the `.meow` TLD server.
+Okay, so let's start by fixing the server we're alreayd looking at, then we'll worry about the other root dns server.
+Finally, we'll need to set up the `.meow` TLD server.

 We're going to do the same thing we did last time, namely, modify the knot configuration for this server.
 Let's start by looking at the config of this server: